voyagermesh/voyager/docs/user-guide/component/certificate/create.md

           serviceName: test-service
           servicePort: 80
 ```
-When Your Ingress in ready.
-Set ingress IP/CNAME as your domain's A record.
-And Create a
-certificate resource.
+Now create the ingress.
+Once the ingress is configured, it will show a IP address or CNAME in the ingres status.
+Now, go to your domain registrar's website and set IP/CNAME for your domain(s).
+Now, you are ready to issue a SSL certificate using HTTP provier.

-To Create a certificate with HTTP Provider you need to provide a ingress reference to certificate.
+Below is an example certificate definition.
+Please note that to use HTTP Provider, you need to point to the ingress created in above.

 ```yaml
 apiVersion: appscode.com/v1beta1
 kind: Certificate